The application period is open from 5th December 2014 until 21th January 2015!

 Applicants must be between 18 and 26 years of age throughout the duration of the conference.

 Once you have submitted your application, you will receive an automatically generated confirmation.

 As stated previously, essays must be written in English.
 We strongly advise that you keep a copy of your essay after submitting your application.
-Note that, due to anti-plagiarism procedures, two identical essays from two different applicants will disqualify them.
+Note that, due to anti-plagiarism procedures, two identical essays from two different applicants will disqualify them both.
 Application with no essays or essays on a different topic that those proposed will be automatically rejected.

 You must choose one of the following essay questions: